ig3/anki-limitnew/README.md

    * defaultDeckWorkloadMax

-To change the configuration, start Anki and open Tools -> Add-ons, select the limitnew addong and click Configure.
+To change the configuration, start Anki and open Tools -> Add-ons, select the limitnew add-on and click Configure.
 Set values for the two parameters, then click OK.

 ### enableDeckLimits - default true